 - Smell – Even with proper ventilation, there is no escaping the smell of smoke when you use a wood-burning fireplace to heat your home.
 This smell will linger in the air of your home long after the fire has been put out.
 The smoky smell gets deep into the fibers of your furniture, your carpets, your rugs, your curtains, and unfortunately, even your clothes.
 After sitting in the same room for a while, even your hair and skin can begin to smell like smoke.
 In time, you will actually get used to the smell and will fail to notice it as much.
 However, once a guest comes over, the smell can be very strong and easily noticeable.
 Additionally, when you leave your home, that smell you are not noticing even on your own clothes will be very noticeable to others.
 People you see at work or even the store will smell the smoky fireplace on you everywhere you go.

 - Stains – It isn’t just a lingering smell you have to worry about with these fireplaces.
-There is also the issue with smoke staining the walls and furniture of your home over time.
+There is also the issue of smoke staining the walls and furniture of your home over time.
 White walls and light-colored furniture will become yellow over the years.

 - TV Damage – You can’t even mount a TV on the wall directly above a wood-burning fireplace.
-The smoke and the heat that rises get into the internal electronics of the TV and ruins it.
+The smoke and the heat that rises get into the internal electronics of the TV and ruin it.
 After a short amount of time, you will need to get your TV repaired or possibly replaced.
 Since the owner’s manuals will usually warn you against mounting your TV above wood-burning fireplaces, this kind of damage is almost never covered under warranties.

 - Wood Storage – To have enough wood to keep your fireplace going, you need sufficient space for wood storage.
 If you have a smaller property like an apartment or a condo, it is almost impossible to find enough space to store enough wood to keep you warm throughout the winter months.